Splamy/TS3AudioBot/TS3Client/ts3protocol.md

 ## 1.4 Packet Compression
 To reduce a packet size the data can be compressed.
 When the data is compressed the `Compressed` flag must be set.
-The algorithm "QuickLZ" is used for compression.
+The algorithm "QuickLZ" with Level 1 is used for compression.
-QuickLZ offers different compression levels.
-The chosen level differs depending on the packet direction as following
-- (Client -> Server) Level 1
-- (Client <- Server) Level 3

 ## 1.5 Packet Splitting
 When the packet payload exceeds the maximum datablock size the data can be